CAT

 Σ0\boldsymbol{\Sigma}_0 Prior covariance matrix

-Σ01\boldsymbol{\Sigma}_0^{-1} Precision matrix of the prior
+Σ01\boldsymbol{\Sigma}_0^{-1} Precision matrix of the prior - added directly to the FIM as extra Fisher information

 5.3 Expected A Posteriori (EAP) Estimation